 Now, she’s going viral too.

-And Charlotte is not alone (although she is very, very good – and if you have a business in Birmingham you should buy some advertising from her).
+And Sarah is not alone (although she is very, very good – and if you have a business in Birmingham you should buy some advertising from her).
 I have other students using the same channels to the same entrepreneurial effect.
 I notice that students’ first instinct when set a task is to… set up a Facebook group.
 To connect with people they don’t know.
 Now how many journalists have the same instinct?